-Lean Six Sigma is an industry credential which means that the primary focus of our certification programs is working professionals.
+Lean Six Sigma is an industry credential which means that the primary focus of our certification programs is working professionals and organizations.
 However, CQAS is part of the Kate Gleason College of Engineering at RIT, so it is important that we serve students and help better prepare them for productive careers.

 After securing a sponsor and discussing project ideas with your sponsor, you will prepare a project charter and get approval from both your sponsor and CQAS (including registering for the project and paying $750).
 Project execution will follow the DMAIC process, during which you will meet periodically with your sponsor and a CQAS mentor.
 Your completed project will include a story board of key findings and the Control Plan, and you must also show proof that the sponsor has “signed-off” at all stages of the project.
 RIT will review all documentation and provide a report back to you.
 Should there be any issues, you will be told in writing what needs to be addressed.
 Finally, the sponsor must submit a brief letter in writing that supports completion of the project.
 Most Green Belt projects take 6-12 months to complete.

-Yes, the Advanced Certificate in Lean Six Sigma which is at the graduate level.
-This academic program does not include any professional certification beyond Yellow Belt certification embedded in ISEE-582/682 because the purpose of the Advance Certificate is in-depth academic level coverage and not industry-based problem solving.
+Yes, the Advanced Certificate in Lean Six Sigma at the graduate level.
+This academic program does not include professional certification beyond Yellow Belt certification embedded in ISEE 582/682 because the purpose of the Advanced Certificate is in-depth academic level coverage and not industry-based problem solving.

-CQAS does offer a Black Belt Training program but candidates must have significant work experience with demonstrated leadership competence before starting the program.
+CQAS does offer a Black Belt Training program but candidates must have a Green Belt and significant work experience with demonstrated leadership competence before starting the program.
 Admission also requires the identification and approval of a significant improvement project.
 No academic coursework is available for Black Belt certification.

-This question only applies to Black Belt certification since this is the only certification program that has pre-requisites.
+This question only applies to Black Belt Certification since this is the only certification program with pre-requisites.
 Most students do not qualify for admission to our Black Belt program because of the experiential requirements.
 See our Black Belt website for more information.